aminosbh/sdl2-mixer-sample/README.md

 This project is a basic sample written in C that demonstrates how we can play audio using the [SDL2][SDL] library.
 It uses [CMake][] as a build system.
+This program will start playing waves sound that can be paused/resumed by pressing the SPACE key.

 It could be used as a base for any SDL2 project.
 Just fork it, clone it and